-For the detection of cytokine secreting cells, best results are achieved by starting the assay with fresh PBMC, or other leukocyte containing single cell preparations from tissues or cell lines.
+For the detection of cytokine-secreting cells, best results are achieved by starting the assay with fresh PBMCs, or other leukocyte containing single-cell preparations from tissues or cell lines.
 Alternatively, frozen cell preparations can be used.

-- ▲ Note: PBMC may be stored over night.
+- ▲ Note: PBMCs may be stored overnight.
 The cells should be resuspended and incubated in culture medium as described in 4.2 step 2., but without addition of antigen.
 The antigen is then added to the culture on the next day. - ▲ Note: Remove platelets after density gradient separation.
 Resuspend cell pellet, fill tube with buffer and mix.
-Centrifuge at 200xg for 10-15 minutes at 20°C. Carefully remove supernatant.
+Centrifuge at $200 \times g$ for 10-15 minutes at 20 °C. Carefully remove supernatant.

-Special protocols for whole blood: You can start the IL-10 Secretion Assay directly from whole blood.
+Special protocols for whole blood: You can start the IL-2 Secretion Assay directly from whole blood.
 For details on the procedure, see 7.
-Appendix B: Detection of cytokine secreting cells from human whole blood.
-This special protocol is also available from our website www. miltenyibiotec.com.
+Appendix A: Detection of cytokine-secreting cells from human whole blood.
+This special protocol is also available from our website www. miltenyibiotec.com/protocols.